-We thank the volunteers who surveyed for the 2018 Great Cocky Count - we greatly appreciate the effort and commitment of all those who contributed.
+We thank the volunteers who surveyed for the 2019 Great Cocky Count - we greatly appreciate the effort and commitment of all those who contributed.
 The Great Cocky Count would not be possible without you!
 Many volunteered their time to search for new roost sites or to survey distant sites.
 Others pulled together teams of observers to survey the larger, more difficult sites.
 Some volunteers tracked flocks of birds over the weeks before the count, without this work many birds would be missed on the big day.
 This commitment and dedication is what makes citizen science such a rewarding field to work in.

 I (Adam Peck) would like to personally thank the following people.
-Mark Hutchison, Candice Le Roux and Melinda Henderson were integral to helping out with site allocation, thanks so much for your help.
+Melinda Henderson was integral to helping out with site allocation, thanks so much for your help.
 Thanks to my colleagues for helping out and being great to work with.
 We thank Ron Johnstone and Tony Kirkby from the WA Museum for sharing their knowledge of these birds.
-Thanks also to Shapelle McNee and Jan Checker for coordinating regional roost counts and to Sue Mather and Brendan Kinsella for coordinating campouts.
+Thanks also to Jen Sumpton, Lynley Davey and Brendan Kinsella for coordinating campouts.
 Thanks again to the mega roost counting crew for your significant survey.

-For their support to hold training workshops, we thank: the Cape to Cape Catchment Group, the Shire of Augusta-Margaret River, City of Kwinana, Greenskills Albany, Chittering Landcare, City of Cockburn, City of Melville, City of Armadale, South West Catchments Council (SWCC), Landcare Serpentine-Jarrahdale, Murdoch University and Wheatbelt NRM.
+For their support to hold training workshops, we thank: the Cape to Cape Catchment Group, City of Kwinana, Greenskills Albany, Mundaring Blue Sky Festival, City of Joondalup, Shire of Murray, Blackwood Basin Group, South West Catchments Council (SWCC), Landcare Serpentine-Jarrahdale, Murdoch University and Peel Harvey Catchment Council.